Francisco Hernández de Córdoba (Yucatán conquistador): Battle of Catoche, exploration of the "island" of Yucatán, discovery of Lázaro (Campeche)

-The Spaniards found a solidly-built well used by the Indians to provide themselves with fresh water and they could fill their casks and jugs.
+The Spaniards found a solidly-built well the Indians used to provide themselves with fresh water from which the visitors filled their casks and jugs.
 The Indians, again with friendly aspect and manner, brought them to their village, where once more they could see solid constructions and many idols (Bernal alludes to the painted figures of serpents on the walls, so characteristic of Mesoamerica).
 They also met their first priests, with their white tunics and their long hair impregnated with human blood; this was the end of the Indians' friendly conduct: they convoked a great number of warriors and ordered them to burn some dry reeds, indicating to the Spaniards that if they weren't gone before the fire went out, they would be attacked.
 Hernández's men decided to retreat to the boats with their casks and jugs of water before the Indians could attack them, leaving safely behind them the discovery of Campeche.